abravalheri/ini2toml/CONTRIBUTING.rst

 Understanding how the project works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have a change in mind, but don't know how to implement it, please have a
-look in our :doc:`/dev-guide`.
+If you have a change in mind, please have a look in our :doc:`dev-guide`.
+It explains the main aspects of the project and provide a brief overview on how
+it is organised and how to implement :ref:`plugins`.

 Submit an issue
 ---------------